The State of Sales Management Processes

 Unless you are ramping up a new sales team or you have a high level of turnover, your sales managers are not hiring every day.
 However, the importance of hiring top salespeople is critical.
 The impact of a bad hire on a territory is very costly.
-Organizations who want to succeed are remiss if they do not take the time to develop a systematic hiring process.
+Organizations that want to succeed are remiss if they do not take the time to develop a systematic hiring process.

 Given the importance of hiring, it was surprising that only 44% of respondents agreed that their organization had a highly effective hiring process.

 Simple yet effective hiring processes include a fit interview, a behavioral interview and the use of a psychometric profile.
 Adding different people to the process and using the same list of questions for each interview allows for a more systematic and focused approach to hiring top-performing salespeople.

 A well-defined and systematic hiring process significantly increases the likelihood of identifying top performers.
 For sales managers who are looking for a process and some great hiring tools.

 4. Goal Alignment Process